balt-dev/pancake/README.txt

     Errors if the register is empty.
 - pop X
     Pop a stack value into one of two registers, or _ to discard.
-- copy
+- copy X
-    Copies the value in register X into register Y.
+    Copies the value in this register to the other.
 - length X
     Puts the current length of the stack, as an integer, into the given register.